Airport seating: Comfortability Trends

 In a study regarding the importance of these factors, it was found that there is a positive correlation between the comfort of the traveler and the scent of the waiting area.
 A higher level of comfort has encouraged the desire to fly through a specific airline more than once.

 Modern technologies

-New styles of seating have been developed to accommodate new technologies.
-The Ampere modular tandem seating system is designed to allow travelers to use multiple electrical devices while remaining seated in their chair.
+New styles of seating were developed to accommodate new technologies.
+The Ampere modular tandem seating system is designed to allow travelers to use multiple electrical devices while remaining seated in their chairs.

-Since business travellers commonly wish to use laptop computers while waiting, seating for them may incorporate a charging point and a some form of desk.
+Since business travelers commonly wish to use laptop computers while waiting, seating for them may incorporate a charging point and some form of desk.

 GoSleep sleeping pods at the Abu Dhabi International Airport allow travelers to sleep during long layovers.
 The pods include a cover for security and privacy and power outlets for charging electronic devices.